BEGINNER'S GUIDE

 --- PRICES ---

-• Daylily prices can vary from a few dollars for a double fan to up to two hundred dollars or more for a single fan.
+• Daylily prices can vary from a few dollars for a double fan to up to well over two hundred dollars or more for a single fan.
 So why do daylilies sell for such a wide range of prices?
 Basically, it's the law of supply and demand.
 A new cultivar may be introduced at a starting price of $100.00.
 It can sell for this because it is rare.
 As more growers obtain this plant and multiply it, it becomes less rare and the price drops.
 If the cultivar is very popular or if it multiplies slowly, the price stays up longer.
 Likewise, if the daylily multiplies very fast or is not that poplular, the price will drop fairly quickly.

 • Does this mean that the cheaper cultivars are not as nice as the expensive ones?
 Not necessarily.
 It just means that there is more of that cultivar available.
 You can find hundreds of beautiful cultivars in the $5.00-$10.00 range because they have been around for years and lots of growers sell them, driving down prices.